Community Grants Guidelines

 The CFGC Board of Directors acts on Community Grant applications in July and November.
 To be eligible for consideration, a complete application must be received by the Foundation on or before June 1st or October 1st.
 Please submit applications well before funding is needed.
 (For example, if you have a program beginning in the summer, submit an application before the October deadline.)
 Requests to fund projects that begin, or are completed, prior to the grant application deadline will not receive full consideration.

 CFGC has limited funds available for Community Grants.
 The typical award generally does not exceed $2,000.
-Historically, grant awards have ranged from $500 to $5,000.
 Please consider these limitations when making your request.

-Should you feel that your project or organization meets the requirements outlined, complete and submit the Foundation’s Community Grant Application.
+Should you feel that your project or organization meets the requirements outlined, complete and submit a grant application using the Foundation’s Online Grant Application.

 Community Grant Application Procedures and Eligibility (due June 1 or Oct 1)